 This course covers the principles of cellular organization and communication.
 The emphasis will be on cellular compartmentation, communication within and among cells, and the maintenance of cellular structure.
-A description of membrane transport and ion channels will include molecular gradients, bioenergetics and energy transduction.
+The general features of proteostasis (i.e., protein homeostasis) in normal disease scenarios will be discussed.
+Protein import and export will include the endoplasmic reticulum, nucleus, lysosome and peroxisome as well as vesicular transport and secretion.
 Signaling within the cell will emphasize G-protein coupled signal transduction, calcium signaling and growth factors.
-Protein import and export will include the endoplasmic reticulum, nuclear, lysosomal and peroxisomal trafficking as well as vesicular transport and secretion.
 The structural maintenance of cellular morphology will discuss the cytoskeleton, myosin, intermediate filaments and junctional complexes.

-Credits: 2 Term: 1 Counts for 30 hr. requirement: Y Director: Dr. Steen Pedersen and Dr. Rick Sifers
+Credits: 2 Term: 1 Counts for 30 hr. requirement: Y Director: Dr. Rick Sifers